ncatlab/nlab-content/pages/5/5/0/2/2055/content.md

 * [Secret Blogging Seminar](http://sbseminar.wordpress.com) run by 8 recent Berkeley Ph.D. graduates.
 "Sort of like a seminar, but with (even) more rude commentary from the audience."

-* [Shadows of Simplicity](https://tcjpn.wordpress.com) - analytic/algebraic/geometric/topological/enumerative combinatorics, fractional/operational calculus, umbral calculus
+* [Shadows of Simplicity](http://tcjpn.wordpress.com) - notes on analytic, algebraic, geometric, and topological enumerative combinatorics, fractional and operational calculus, and umbral calculus

 * [SymOmega](http://symomega.wordpress.com) (root systems, Weyl groups, buildings, algebraic groups...)